 We've heard time and time again that automating the tracking of ROI across all your paid and non-paid channels is a major struggle.

-So our new Smart Attribution product gives you direct insights into your best marketing channels and how to optimize budgets.
+Which is why we built Smart Attribution, to give you direct insights into your best marketing channels and how to optimize budgets.
 You're able to:

 Running effective ads is really a trial-and-error process that takes ongoing testing to figure out what works for your business.
 So hopefully you now have some fresh ideas for getting the most out of your own Google Ads and growing customers 👯♀️.